Casablanca Morocco – the economical capital of Morocco

-Casablanca is a sprawling, vibrant metropolis of close to 6.5 million inhabitants, 3.5 million of them living in the city itself. ze invite you to visit casablanca Morocco
+Casablanca is a sprawling, vibrant metropolis of close to 6.5 million inhabitants, 3.5 million of them living in the city itself.
+We invite you to visit casablanca Morocco

-Casablanca (‘Dar el-Beïda’ in Moroccan Arabic, which translates as ‘White House’ in English) or Casa as it is known colloquially, was a tiny Berber settlement that became a homeport for privateers, before turning into a trading post with Europe.
+Casablanca is known colloquially, was a tiny Berber settlement that became a homeport for privateers, before turning into a trading post with Europe.

 Then, in the era of the French protectorate at the dawn of the 20th century, it mushroomed into what is today one of Africa’s four largest cities.
 It was the vision of French governor Marshal Lyautey that set in train a massive half-century project that rebuilt the city and its facilities until they outshone those of Marseille, the port that had been the inspiration.

-Accommodating 2,500 worshippers inside and another 80,000 in its courtyard, Hassan II Mosque is a truly monumental complex right next to the sea.
+Accommodating 2,500 worshippers inside and another 80,000 in its courtyard.
+Also Hassan II Mosque is a truly monumental complex right next to the sea.